Last updated FEB 28, 2022

 CMC plans a full return of traditional residential and student life activities, including open dining halls (at residential campuses), recreation facilities, libraries and the like.

-No, the live-on requirement will be enforced this fall.
+No, the live-on requirement will be enforced this spring.
 Students who choose not to be vaccinated may request a vaccination waiver (when available).
-The normal process for requesting a release from the live-on requirement will also be in place this fall.
+The normal process for requesting a release from the live-on requirement will also be in place this spring.

 Personal health information is private and protected under federal law.
 The college cannot disclose who has been vaccinated.